CarbonLDP/carbonldp-js-sdk/doc/README.md

 static getDocumentURI( uri:string )
 ```

-Returns the URI that just reference to the Document of the URI provided
+Returns the URI that just reference to the Document of the URI provided.

 *Parameters*